Tuesday, February 10, 2009

 A guy and a girl were noiselessly feeling each other up and down at a cafe table next to which my student and I were having a lesson when the shoe slid off my foot.

 The student told me a hot girl shouldn't wear a sock with a hole in it.
-I told him he shouldn't wear a suit and tie if he liked so much the feeling of freedom he gets from taking a shit in the woods, something he'd been going on and on about earlier.
-If only I could smack some sense into him.
+I told him he shouldn't wear a suit and tie if he liked so much the feeling of freedom he gets from taking a shit in the woods.
+(He had said that was the case.)

-Passively, I poured the remains of my tea onto the table, planning to slurp it up.
+I poured the remains of my tea onto the table.
 He poured the rest of his latte into mine and the liquids mixed.
 He acted as though he found it sexy that they were mixing.
-I gagged silently.
+My insides convulsed.
 He put his fingers into the mixture and then licked them.

-He said he wasn't sure if he'd have time for a lesson next week.
-I said OK.
+He said he didn't have time for a lesson next week.
+I told him I didn't either.

 Friday, January 23, 2009